Proofly-AI/mcp/README.md

 # Proofly MCP Integration

-This document describes two ways to integrate Proofly's deepfake detection capabilities with Model Context Protocol (MCP) compatible clients:
+Install and just write 'proofly it' `URL to content` or analyze it `URL to content` for deepfake face swap analysis.

-1.  **Via a Hosted MCP Server (`https://mcp.proofly.ai`)**: For clients that connect to MCP servers using a URL (e.g., Cursor, Cascade/Windsurf).
+1.  **For clients that connect to MCP servers using a URL (e.g., Cursor, Cascade/Windsurf)**
-2.  **Via a Local CLI MCP Server (`proofly-mcp` npm package)**: For clients that can execute a local command for an MCP server (e.g., Claude Desktop).

-Both integration methods ultimately use the Proofly API (`https://api.proofly.ai`) for analysis.

----

-## 1. Using the Hosted MCP Server (`https://mcp.proofly.ai`)

-This is the recommended method for MCP clients that connect to servers via HTTP/SSE URLs, such as Cursor, Cascade/Windsurf, etc.

-### Configuration Examples (for URL-based clients)

 Add one of the following configurations to your MCP client (e.g., in `mcp_config.json`):